soniahorchidan/crayfish23/README.md

 ```

 ### Run on Cluster
-To adapt the experiment to the cluster,
+To adapt the experiments to be executed on the cluster,

 1. Build the required docker images on different VMs and train models (commands are from `./docker/docker-build.sh`)
     1. Kafka consumer VM